michizler/mail-merge/README.md

 # Walkthrough

-It requores two major phases;
+It requires two major phases;

 1. Setting up the code snippet locally
 2. Using Mail Merge